 Its newest version has the same built-in laser toy, two-way audio, and night vision from the first one.
-But new software updates boosted its field of view from 138 to 180 degrees, plus a 4x zoom.
+But new software updates boosted its field of view from 138° to 180°, plus a 4x zoom.
 So you can count the whiskers on your furry friend’s face from anywhere in the room.

-Petcube Care costs under $10 per month, giving you filters, 30-second video clips, three days of video history, smart alerts, and more.
+The optional Petcube Care subscription costs under US$10 per month, giving you filters, 30-second video clips, three days of video history, smart alerts, and more.
 Adding another subscription service to your list might be a turn-off, the benefits are worth it.

 And while the Petcube Play 2 doesn’t have a treat dispenser, its sister pet cams do.
 The Bites and Bites 2 can both bring the goods to your pets.

 5. Skymee Petalk AI II: Best for sharing